GBora/rest-helper-server/README.md

 * statuses (if you need to receive a particular status code) NOT STARTED
 * delays (if you need to test what happens when the backend has delays or randomly crashes) NOT STARTED

+* Instalation and geting started

+Just clone this and be sure you're on the `master` branch, then run `npm install` after everithing is completed run `npm start` to start the server and the typescript compilation.

+You should see in the console that the API itself is up on http://localhost:9010 and the swagger is on http://localhost:9010/api-docs .

+The port mentioned is just the default it can be changed from the `.env` file.

+The database is a SQLite database and can be found in the `db` folder.

 ## Built with

 * Node